hyperledger-archives/fabric-sdk-rest/docs/SECURITY.md

 -days 365 -subj "/C=US/ST=Oregon/L=Portland/O=Company Name/OU=Org/CN=www.example.com" -nodes
 ```

+Alternatively, certificate and private key file names can be specified
+on the command line with the `-e` and `-k` options,
+respectively.
+These file names should be absolute.

 Now, start the server with `node . --tls` or `node . -t`.
 Note that if
 you connect to the server with a web browser, to view the `/explorer`
 interface for example, the browser may warn about using a self-signed